Public launch

 Source documents anyone can fetch and cite, plus the encodings that make those rules computable, time-aware, and verifiable.

-• · United States Code (federal statutes)
+• · United States Code (national statutes)

 • · Code of Federal Regulations